afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 Name = \\(f(\text{person, social setting, mood, attitude, age})\\)

-# Most interesting aspect about Russian names
+# Most interesting aspect of Russian names

 Russian, like many other Slavonic languages, has a flexible word formation.
 Using the root of a word one can create words, just like do, undo or redo.
 But